-Over 90 percent of international trade is carried by sea – the lifeblood of globalization.
-The world’s oceans present a myriad of opportunities and challenges in international affairs, such as territorial disputes, opening Arctic sea routes, piracy, terrorism, energy and mineral extraction, marine disasters, strained fisheries, maritime security and technological advances in maritime domain awareness.
-The course will explore these issues, depending on individual student interests.
+Over 90% of international trade is carried by sea – the lifeblood of globalization.
+The world’s oceans also present a myriad of opportunities and challenges in international affairs, such as territorial disputes, opening Arctic sea routes, piracy, terrorism, strained fisheries, mineral and energy extraction, marine disasters, whaling, maritime security and technological advances in maritime domain awareness.
+The course will explore these issues and other maritime topics based on individual student interests.
 Course format is lecture and discussion.
 Writing and speaking skills receive considerable attention.
 No prerequisites other than a lively curiosity.

 DHP P259: Science Diplomacy: Environmental Security in the Arctic Ocean

 This course will address “science diplomacy” as an emerging interdisciplinary field with global relevance to promote cooperation and prevent conflict among nations.
 The Arctic Ocean will be used as a case-study where science-policy interactions are being used to balance national interests and common interests with regard to sustainable infrastructure development.
 More specifically, lessons of science diplomacy will be illustrated in the context of environmental security as an integrated approach for assessing and responding to the risks as well as the opportunities generated by an environmental state-change.
 Overall, objective of this course is to consider scientific contributions to sustainable, stable and peaceful development in our world with a long-term view toward balancing economic prosperity, environmental protection, social equity and public welfare – considering the urgencies of today and the needs of future generations.
 Spring semester.
 Paul Arthur Berkman